Critical animal studies: Animal studies

 There are significant differences between critical animal studies and animal studies.
 CAS is a more radical option, overtly underlining the need for political engagement and advocating direct action, which may be considered controversial in traditional academic circles.
-Supporters of CAS often emphasize that, although animal studies has made a large contribution to growing awareness about the complexities of human–animal relations, it lacks a deep moral engagement and remains detached from the most significant problems.
-It is worth considering that the term "animal studies" refers to diverse scholars and methodologies, some of which clearly state the need for ethical commitment.
+Supporters of CAS often emphasize that although animal studies have made a substantial contribution to growing awareness of the complexities of human–animal relations, they lack deep moral engagement and remain detached from the most significant problems.
+It is worth noting that the term "animal studies" encompasses diverse scholars and methodologies, some of which explicitly call for an ethical commitment.

-According to Dinker and Pedersen, critical animal studies involves both a critical-analytic and an affirmative-transformative approach to animals and affect.
+According to Dinker and Pedersen, critical animal studies involve both a critical-analytic and an affirmative-transformative approach to animals and affect.
 One of the core purposes of the critical animal studies, according to them, is working against all forms of oppression and commodification by "breaking the silences normally surrounding the situation of animals in human society."
 Species-inclusive intersectionality education is a key dimension of critical animal studies, which identifies several ways in which speciesism intersects with other social justice issues such as racism, sexism, heterosexism, and ableism.